 Open the composer at the top of your queue.

 Upload the image(s) or video you'd like to include in your post and then type in or copy and paste the caption you'd like to use.
-If you have direct scheduling enabled, you'll also be able to choose a location.

 - Images and videos must be within Instagram's accepted aspect ratio range (between 4:5 and 1.91:1 for images and between 4:5 and 16:9 for videos), in order to be published automatically.
 If the image or video falls outside of this range, the post will be scheduled as a reminder instead.